Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Introduction

 \subsection{Synopsis}

 This article is organized as follows.
-Section \ref{sec2} deals with logarithmic coefficients and with the proof of Theorems \ref{logarithmic theorem} and \ref{theorem kappa2}.
+Section \ref{sec2} deals with logarithmic derivatives.
 It sets up the martingale techniques needed for dealing with mixed moments.
 Section \ref{sec3} uses them for the study of the complex one-point function $(a)$ in \eqref{mixedmom}, which is shown to obey a simple differential equation in complex variable $z$.
 This leads to Theorem \ref{maintheorem1/2}, which establishes a closed form for this function along the integrability parabola $\mathcal R$ in the $(p,q)$-plane.
 Section \ref{sec4} is concerned with the moduli one-point function $(b)$ in \eqref{mixedmom}, and more generally, with the SLE two-point function $G(z_1,\bar z_2)$.
 A PDE in $(z_1,\bar z_2)$ is derived for $G(z_1,\bar z_2)$, which yields a proof of Theorem \ref{maintheorem} establishing closed form expressions for $G$ for all $(p,q)\in \mathcal R$.
 Section \ref{mfold} deals with the generalization of the previous integrability results to the $m$-fold symmetric transforms $f^{[m]}, m\in \mathbb Z\setminus \{0\}$, of the whole-plane SLE map $f$.
-Section \ref{secintmean} is devoted to the study of the averaged generalized spectrum $\beta(p,q;\kappa)$ of the whole-plane $\SLE_\kappa$ random map $f$, as well as to the averaged generalized integral means spectrum $\beta^{[m]}(p,q;\kappa)$ of the $m$-fold transform $f^{[m]}$ for $m\in \mathbb Z\setminus \{0\}$.
-Of particular interest are the five phase transition lines separating the four different analytic expressions of $\beta$ (or $\beta^{[m]}$) in the moment plane.
-A more geometric derivation of these transition lines, based on a conic representation of the spectra, is given in Section \ref{geom}.
+Section \ref{secintmean} is devoted to the study of the averaged generalized spectrum $\beta(p,q;\kappa)$ of the whole-plane $\SLE_\kappa$ random map $f$, as well as to the averaged generalized integral means spectrum $\beta^{[m]}(p,q;\kappa)$ of the $m$-fold transform $f^{[m]}$ for $m\in \mathbb N\setminus \{0\}$.
+Of particular interest are the five phase transition lines separating the four different analytic expressions of $\beta$ (or $\beta^{[m]}$) in the moment plane, given in Theorems \ref{propseparbis} and \ref{propseparmlightbis}.
 In the final Section \ref{univ}, we give a full description of the expected form for the universal generalized integral means spectrum, $B(p,q)$, in terms of known or conjectured results on the standard universal spectrum for univalent functions.